Paris clamps down on scooter startups – TechCrunch

 And yet, there are already 20,000 scooters in the streets of Paris.
 That’s why the city is going one step further and banning scooters from parks.
 You also won’t be able to park a scooter on the pavement.

-You have to find a parking spot for cars and put your scooter over there.
-That sounds like a mess and I’m not sure how it’s going to work but it’s clear that there are too many scooters and not enough areas to park them in Paris right now.
+You have to find a parking spot for cars and put your scooter there.
+That sounds like a mess, and I’m not sure how it’s going to work, but it’s clear that there are too many scooters and not enough areas to park them in Paris right now.

 While electric scooters aren’t as fast in Europe as in the U.S., Paris wants to limit top speed even more.
-The maximum speed will be 20kmph instead of 25kmph (12mph down from 16mph).
+The maximum speed will be 20kmph instead of 25kmph (12mph, down from 16mph).

 Let’s see if Paris can implement those restrictions quickly and if scooter startups are going to comply with this new set of rules.